allegroai/clearml-docs/docs/clearml_sdk/model_sdk.md

 methods return a list of model objects that match the queries.
 The list is ordered according to the models’ last update time.

-When you query models by tags, use the `-` prefix in order to filter out models with that tag.

 ```python
 model_list = Model.query_models(
     # Only models from `examples` project